 What is Cycle Time?

 Cycle time is the amount of time it takes for your software development team to complete a task from start to finish.
-This key performance indicator measures the elapsed time between starting a process and delivering the finished product for your clients.
+This key performance indicator measures the elapsed time between starting a process and delivering the finished product to your clients.

 Cycle time is a key metric that originates in lean manufacturing.
-It showcases your efficiency and is useful to follow to make meaningful process improvements.
+It shows how efficient you are because efficiency can be defined as production time divided by total process time.
+We advise you to track it to make meaningful process improvements.

 Shorter cycle times mean you can respond to customer demand more quickly, reduce processing time, and achieve faster delivery times.
-We believe that focusing on your actual cycle time rather than estimates or averages can help you make data-driven decisions to improve your workflow and customer satisfaction.

 With VSM, you can assess which phases of the development cycle take up most of your team's time.
-You can also sort items in ascending or descending timeframe and customize the time period you’re analyzing.
+You can also sort items in ascending or descending timeframes and customize the time period you're analyzing.

 Why Follow Cycle Time?